NeXT Introduction

-At the time, it was considered that this event was the launch of not just a new computer but also a new Steve Jobs.
+At the time, the event was considered the launch of not just a new computer, but also a new Steve Jobs.
 With Jobs himself telling his audience "It's great to be back."

 More than 3000 invitations were sent out to educators, software developers & reporters for the launch event but not a single Apple employee was invited.

-The company rented the Davies Symphony Hall, supposedly because of its good acoustics, to show off the DSPs that allowed the Cube to play full stereo sound.
-The machine played a duet with one of the symphony’s violinists.
+The company rented the Davies Symphony Hall, supposedly because of its good acoustics, to show off the DSPs that allowed the computer to play full stereo sound.
+The machine played a duet with one of the symphony's violinists.

-Jobs opened the show with a purpose built animation built by NeXT UI Architect Keith Ohlfs, demonstrating the history of computer interfaces and the multi-tasking capabilities of the NeXT computer.
+Jobs opened the show with a purpose-built animation built by NeXT UI Architect Keith Ohlfs, demonstrating the history of computer interfaces and the multi-tasking capabilities of the NeXT computer.

-The following day 13 October saw the follow-up event "The NeXT Day" where selected educators and software developers were invited (for $100 registration fee) to send up to four key individuals to attend the first public technical overview of the NeXT computer which was held at the San Francisco Hilton.
+The following day October 13 saw the follow-up event "The NeXT Day" where selected educators and software developers were invited (for $100 registration fee) to send up to four key individuals to attend the first public technical overview of the NeXT Computer which was held at the San Francisco Hilton.
 This event gave developers interested in developing NeXT software an insight into the software architecture, object-oriented programming and developing for the NeXT Computer.
 The luncheon speaker was Steve Jobs.

 The program was designed for experienced developers and provided a technical overview of the NeXT software architecture and development environment.

-This Launch event was replicated at other venues over the following days at other locations such as Boston’s Symphony Hall and University of California, Riverside.
+This Launch event was replicated at other venues over the following days at other locations such as Boston's Symphony Hall and University of California, Riverside.

-The Agenda
+Agenda

 Each attendee received an agenda for the day:

-Launch Poster
+Launch poster

 The launch poster was given to delegates of the launch event.
 It measured 37" by 17" and was printed on heavy poster paper.
 The poster's design consisted of a NeXT Computer, Screen, Keyboard, Mouse and Laser Printer.
 It also incorporated the NeXT logo designed by Paul Rand and the text "October 12, 1988 - Computing Advances To The NeXT Level".